ludwigbaader/ai_engineering_project/README.md

 - 7th layer (output layer): Dense layer with 10 units

 This architecture results in a total of 93,322 trainable parameters.

+## Using the model

+The model can be accessed using the `get_digit_classification_model(model: str = "")` function from `main.py`.
+This either generates and trains a new model based on the currently specified configuration and the current dataset, or loads a pre-existing model which can be specified by the `model: str` parameter.

+The model that this function returns can be used to make predictions on new data using the `model.predict(new_data)` function.